-Owing to the difficultly of obtaining sufficient evidence, Mexican courts have determined that there should be related but conclusive evidence to infer from signs and evidence that an AMP has taken place.
+Owing to the difficulty of obtaining sufficient evidence, Mexican courts have determined that there should be related but conclusive evidence to infer from signs and evidence that an AMP has taken place.
 It follows that sufficient indirect evidence paired with general statements is suitable to determine certain facts or circumstances from the best available information regarding the actions of companies that have entered into agreements to carry out the AMP.

 Price-fixing may occur when one or more competitors within a given market are able to establish, increase, fix or manipulate the price in a particular market.
 In other words, a group of competitors sets the applicable market’s price of a product or service to increases the profits gained by said competitors.
-According to the MAA Regulations, indirect evidence of price-fixing may come from the sale prices offered by two or more competitors being significantly higher or lower than the prices of the same products elsewhere, unless it results from taxes, transportation or distribution; or that such competitors set a range of prices or adhere to the prices issued by a competitor or association.
+According to the MAA Regulations, indirect evidence of price-fixing may come from the sale prices offered by two or more competitors being significantly higher or lower than the prices of the same products elsewhere, unless it results from taxes, transportation or distribution; or that the competitors set a range of prices or adhere to the prices issued by a competitor or association.

 The purpose of product restriction or limitation is to control the supply of or demand for a certain product or service, thus causing an increase in prices.
-In most markets, product restriction or limitation can simply be affected by assigning the amount of goods or services competitors will provide or sell, letting the market decide the pricing of said product.
+In most markets, product restriction or limitation can simply be effected by assigning the amount of goods or services competitors will provide or sell, letting the market decide the pricing of said product.
 Providing indirect evidence of this type of practice may require additional supply-and-demand studies of the products or services offered over time, taking into consideration previous distribution and sales from all competitors.

 Market division takes place when competitors distribute, assign or impose segments of a current or potential market of goods and services, using their available customers, suppliers, schedules or locations.
 This type of practice takes place when competitors divide the market using one or more of the following divisions: